NVIDIA/NeMo-Run/docs/source/guides/execution.md

 ```
 If you're executing a Python function, this working directory will automatically be included in your Python path.

-> **_NOTE:_** git archive doesn't package uncomitted changes.
+> **_NOTE:_** git archive doesn't package uncommitted changes.
 In the future, we may add support for including uncommitted changes while honoring `.gitignore`.

 ### Defining Executors
 Next, We'll describe details on setting up each of the executors below.